Nova Scotia judge to deliver verdict in British sailor’s gang rape case

 Charges against Simon Radford were stayed early during the trial because he was being treated in hospital for an infection.

-Prosecutor Cheryl Schurman said Nova Scotia Supreme Court Justice Patrick Duncan’s ruling in Smalley’s case may impact the Crown’s decision on whether to resurrect the charges against Radford.
+Prosecutor Cheryl Schurman said Justice Patrick Duncan’s ruling in Smalley’s case — it was scheduled to be delivered Thursday but is now expected Friday — may impact the Crown’s decision on whether to resurrect the charges against Radford.

 “A decision on whether to reinstitute the charges will be made before this October — the expiry of the stay of proceedings,” said Schurman in an email.